alphagov/govuk-puppet/development/README.md

     cd ~/govuk/puppet/development
     ./bootstrap.sh

 and follow the instructions.
+Your machine will be automatically provisioned so you shouldn't have to do anything once it's finished.

 Once your VM is running you should be able to SSH into it:

     vagrant ssh

-and install the Puppet manifests with:

-    govuk_puppet

 and that's it.
 Now you can get to work!